 b.
 Nodule formation and infection

 It is not uncommon for patients to be able to feel the fillers under their skin after it has been injected.
-However, may be these areas that can be felt become painful and tender, and can be felt as nodules under the skin.
-There is always a likelihood of infection developing within these nodules, and patients may possibly require a course of antibiotics to manage it.
+However, frequently these areas that can be felt become painful and tender, and can be felt as nodules under the skin.
+There is always a likelihood of infection developing within these nodules, and patients might possibly require a course of antibiotics to manage it.
 This must be constantly reviewed.

 c.
 Blockage of blood circulation

 This is a worrying complication and is usually seen when fillers are injected into the forehead area (glabella).
 The concern is one of blockage of the arteries or veins, and this should be kept an eye out for.
 If it does occur, patients might possibly experience symptoms such as a change in the colour of their skin or pain.
 It should be treated straight away, and the area affected must be gently massaged.
 The filler needs to be aspirated out and hot fomentation must be applied to help dilate the blood vessels.
 2% nitroglycerin paste might possibly be beneficial.
 If needed, patients must be given oral steroids to reduce swelling.
 Patients must be closely monitored, and if needed a vascular surgical opinion must be sought.

 These are complications that are seen after 2 weeks of the procedure.
 They are once again classed as minor and major complications.